smagulov7600/smagulov7600/README.md

-- 👋 Hi, I’m Alikhan Smagulov
+- 👋 Hi, I’m Ali
 - 🔥 I’m interested in Video Games, Volleyball, Basketball and Surfing
 - 📖 Fluent in Java and Lua, currently learning C++
-- 👀 Open to work
+- 👀 Not open to work
 - 📫 How to reach me
 - alikhansmagulov63@gmail.com